Coronavirus latest: Spain to go into partial lockdown over coronavirus | DW | 14.03.2020

 "To limit the spread of the virus, we need to limit the movement of people.
 We are slowing down the movement of people in Metro Manila," said Jose Arturo Garcia, general manager of the Metropolitan Manila Development Authority.

-07:00 German Health Minister has called for all travelers who are returning from Italy, Austria and Switzerland to self-quarantine for 14 days, whether they have symptoms or not.
+07:00 German Health Minister Jens Spahn has called for all travelers who are returning from Italy, Austria and Switzerland to self-quarantine for 14 days, whether they have symptoms or not.

 06:24 Saudi Arabia is suspending all international flights for two weeks in response to the COVID-19 outbreak.